 The most commonly used Virginia bills of sale include a general bill of sale, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.

-No, a Virginia bill of sale is not required to register a motor vehicle.
-A bill of sale is used as proof of ownership.
+No. A Virginia bill of sale is not required to register a motor vehicle.
+A bill of sale is used only as proof of ownership.
 To register a vehicle, you need an Application for Registration (Form VSA 14), proof of identity and address; an inspection certificate, proof of insurance, the title for the vehicle, and you should be prepared to pay the fees.